jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 the Corporation and a minimum of nine (9) Directors.

-The President, Senior Vice President, Treasurer and Secretary shall be elected annually, but a balloting of the members of the Corporation with voting power, and shall each hold office until the next annual meeting of the Corporation and until their respective successors are chosen.
+The President, Senior Vice President, Treasurer and Secretary shall be elected annually, by a balloting of the members of the Corporation with voting power, and shall each hold office until the next annual meeting of the Corporation and until their respective successors are chosen.